NaveenAgastya/Brainwave_Matrix_Internship/README.md

 ---

-## Project 3: Dynamic E-Commerce Application
+## Project 3: E-Commerce Application

 ### Description

-The dynamic e-commerce application is a more advanced project that simulates a functional online store.
+The e-commerce application is a more advanced project that simulates a functional online store.
 The application should include product listings, a shopping cart, and a checkout process.
 This project will require using JavaScript to dynamically render products and manage cart functionality.

 ### Features